Shared memory parallelism in Modern C++ and HPX: Related work

 \section{Related work}

-In the past, parallelism in C\texttt{++} was usually achieved by using the OpenMP and Cilk as language extensions; Intel Thread Building Blocks (TBB), Microsoft Parallel Patterns Library (PPL) provided access to parallelism through libraries.
-More recently, Kokkos~\cite{CarterEdwards20143202} has provided a library interface to both parallel and heterogeneous computing.
-While all these approaches have different advantages, they also have different interfaces and none of them are part of the C\texttt{++} standard.
-Conforming to the standard might mean that future versions of your code compile and run more reliably, and is one important consideration among many in constructing a new parallel code or adding parallelism to an existing code.
+In the past, parallelism in C\texttt{++} was usually achieved by using the OpenMP~\cite{chandra2001parallel} and Cilk~\cite{Leiserson2011} as language extensions.
+Alternatively, Intel Thread Building Blocks (TBB), Microsoft Parallel Patterns Library (PPL) provided access to parallelism through libraries.
+More recently, Kokkos~\cite{CarterEdwards20143202} has provided a library interface for parallel and heterogeneous computing.
+While all these approaches have different advantages, they also have different interfaces, and none are part of the C\texttt{++} standard.
+Conforming to the standard might mean that future versions of a conforming code compile and run more reliably, and this is a critical consideration among many in constructing a new parallel program or adding parallelism to an existing code.